sgraden/vpc/known-limitations.md

 20. IBM Cloud VPC comes with its own Network as a Service tools such as LBaaS, ACLs, and security groups.
 A customer cannot use their network appliances (for example, a Vyatta Gateway or other load balancer) to control any resource in the IBM Cloud VPC.
 A customer cannot use their loadbalancer or security groups services in IBM Cloud Classic (SoftLayer) to control their resources in the IBM Cloud VPC.

-21. The public gateway does not allow the traffic to be intiated from the Internet to a VSI in the IBM Cloud VPC.
+21. The public gateway does not allow the traffic to be initiated from the Internet to a VSI in the IBM Cloud VPC.
 For that purpose, a floating IP must be used.

-22. ACL is stateless, so return traffic must be allowed explicity in ACL rules.
+22. ACL is stateless, so return traffic must be allowed explicitly in ACL rules.

+23. VPN for IBM Cloud VPC does not have High Availability (HA) support.